usnistgov/FIPS201/_FIPS201/authentication.md

 The PIV Card contains a number of visual and logical credentials.
-Depending on the specific PIV data used to authenticate the holder of the PIV Card to an entity that controls access to a resource, varying authentication assurance levels (AALs) [[SP 800-63B]](../_Appendix/references.md#ref-SP-800-63B) that the holder of the PIV Card is the owner of the card can be achieved.
+Depending on the specific PIV data used to authenticate the holder of the PIV Card to an entity that controls access to a resource, varying authenticator assurance levels (AALs) [[SP 800-63B]](../_Appendix/references.md#ref-SP-800-63B) that the holder of the PIV Card is the owner of the card can be achieved.
 This is the basis for the following PIV assurance levels defined in this Standard: